-On Tuesday, May 8, 2018, Georgia’s Governor Nathan Deal signed House Bill 61 into law.
-House Bill 61 requires online retailers who make at least $250,000 or 200 sales a year in Georgia to either collect and remit state sales tax on purchases or send “tax due” notices annually to customers who spend at least $500 on their sites.
+On Tuesday, May 8, 2018, Georgia’s Governor Nathan Deal signed House Bill 61 (HB 61) into law.
+HB 61 requires online retailers who make at least $250,000 or 200 sales a year in Georgia to either collect and remit state sales tax on purchases or send “tax due” notices annually to customers who spend at least $500 on their sites.
 The bill provides for collection of sales tax by remote sellers starting January 1, 2019.

 As we’ve mentioned in our previous updates about the online sales tax case before the U.S. Supreme Court, state and local governments have been clamoring to capitalize on significant online sales tax collections, previously prohibited by a 25-year old ruling by the Supreme Court that nexus determined applicability of sales tax collection.